Skip to main content

 Therefore, the road must be covered with snow or ice.

-Studded tires are not allowed.
+Studded tyres are not allowed.

 The use of snow chains is permitted only if the weather conditions require so.